Latest News

 Gold falls as US inflation data weighs down on Fed rate-cutting hopes

-The markets have begun to price in the possibility of a rate hike by the Fed as early as this year.
-Kyle Rodda is a senior financial analyst at Capital.com.
+The markets have begun to price in that the Fed could hike rates as early as the end the year.
+Kyle Rodda is a senior market analyst at Capital.com.
 Data revealed that U.S. consumer inflation rose further in April.
 The annual rate posted its biggest gain in three year, further reducing the hopes that the Fed would cut interest rates in this year.

 (source: Reuters)